 (2) Unless an inspector in a particular case approves otherwise, if an animal to which an NLIS device is not applied is moved to a pound, the pound operator must, within the period specified in subregulation (3), apply, or cause to be applied, to the animal an NLIS post breeder device.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (3) The pound operator must comply with subregulation (2) as soon as practicable after the animal arrives at the pound and before it is moved from the pound.

 [Regulation 92 amended: Gazette 27 Jun 2019 p.
-2420.]
+2420; SL 2021/204 r.
+14.]

 93. Responsibilities of pound operator if animal born at or while being moved to pound